sumnerevans/sumnerevans.com/content/posts/school/is-getting-a-masters-in-cs-worth-it.rst

    level at Mines, and thus I have recieved compensation from Mines.

 TODO
+Computer science is one of the fastest growing majors in the nation right now.
+It's also one of the most competitive due to the number of graduates each year.
+Because of this, people look for many ways to differentiate themselves from all the other graduates.

 I think there are three main reasons why most people decide to get a master's degree in computer science: financial, academic, and social.